joakim-ribier/mockapic/README.md

 < Content-Type: application/json; charset=UTF-8
 ```

-For more examples, see [`Mockapic-test`](https://github.com/joakim-ribier/mockapic-test) a real implementation use case of how to use `Mockapic`.
+For more examples, see [`Mockapic-test`](https://github.com/joakim-ribier/mockapic-test) a real implementation use case of how to use `Mockapic` in a specific language.

 ### SSL/Tls